 - Introduce new members.
-When a new member joins your space, let everyone know who the new face is!
-This could be as simple as posting a Slack message or as interactive as taking them from desk to desk.
+When a new member joins your space, let everyone know who the new face is.
+This could be as simple as posting a Slack message or as interactive as taking them from desk to desk

 - Try adding structure to the workday, like a daily stand-up meeting.
 Daily morning stand-ups, or scrums, can build routine and open channels of communication between workers.
-Structure can improve productivity and offer opportunities to partner with their coworkers.
+Structure can improve productivity and offer opportunities to partner with their coworkers

 3. Be relatable and social 🎵

 Social events give people of all backgrounds and experiences a chance to connect on a deeper level.
 Your business can demonstrate relatability by creating space for communication outside of the work routine.

 - Design for communication.
 A well-placed coffee machine can induce member interaction and encourage conversation.
-A lounge, kitchen, or lobby can be the place where members chat when they aren’t actively working.
+A lounge, kitchen, or lobby can be the place where members chat when they aren’t actively working

 Because members always have the option to work elsewhere, creating an atmosphere that evokes a sense of belonging helps with retention — and your bottom line.

-With the right communication strategy at all levels of your business, you can set the stage for organic growth at all levels of your coworking space.
+With the right communication strategy at all levels of your business, you can set the stage for some incredible organic growth of your coworking space!